glassinthegrass/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+-state is a built in object in react used to store property values that belongs to the component. when the state object changes the component rerenders
+-state is where you store property values for components -state is data that is managed by the component (this.state.name)

 2. Where do you set initial state?
+-in your parent component
+-in the components constructor under where we call super()

 3. What method do you use to update state?
+-setState() the set state method
+-when we use the setState method, we need to send in an object that specifies our targeted properties that need changed along with their values

 ### Understand

 Discuss this question in pairs if you have a 4-person group

-4. Explain what's happening in this component.
+4. Explain what's happening in this component. lists the instructor at the top lists how many questions have been answered total

 ```jsx

 import React, { Component } from "react";

 class LeadMentor extends Component {